WayneChuOfficial/TIR_drone_detection/README.md

 And there will be a picture named "visualize.png".

 ### Result
-After trained for 10 epochs, the mIoU on val set is 0.6091.
+After training for 10 epochs, the mIoU on val set is 0.6091.
 ![](visualize.png)
 ![](visualize1.png)